-5 Easy Ways to Stay Fit on Vacation [And Still Enjoy Yourself]
+5 Easy Ways to Stay Fit on Vacation [And Enjoy Yourself!]

 If you are like most people, exercise and fitness is the last thing you want to think about while you are on vacation.